-This page is dedicated to the development and involvement of many Jewish men and women who were members of the Wingate Sports Club in Harare (Salisbury).
+This page is dedicated to the development and involvement of many Jewish men and women who were members of the Wingate Park Sports Club in Harare (Salisbury).

 Sport was a key part of the local culture in the country and this page highlights the Jewish Community’s many sport activities and achievements.
 The content will evolve over time.